 The latter two are newer designs (relative to the first one).
 However, it's difficult to pin them down to specific prototypes since the later Buckeyes were available in many different styles (and with most being custom designed for particular cars and uses).

 As for the primitive trucks used on the old AHM/Roco wrecking crane (later imported by Model Power and Con-Cor), well, who knows what they're supposed to be?
 Buckeye?
 Other?
 Your guess is as good as mine.
 Whatever the case, I include them here simply for the sake of completeness -

-There aren't any mass-manufactured roller bearing Buckeye trucks in N scale, however as of this 2016 writing they are available on Shapeways (based on 3D designs supplied by Roko) -
+As of this 2016 writing, roller bearing Buckeyes are also available on Shapeways (based on 3D designs supplied by Roko) -